The Fujifilm X100F is on sale at $900

 Sponsored Links

 The only thing that's giving me pause, aside from the gentle weeps emanating from my credit card, is the X100V.
-That's the rumored name of the the X100F's successor, and it's apparently going to be announced very soon.
+That's the rumored name of the X100F's successor, and it's apparently going to be announced very soon.
 Months of reporting from Fuji Rumors has given us a fairly complete picture of the purported new model.
 As expected, it's said to feature the latest version of Fujifilm's X-Trans sensor (the 26.1-megapixel unit found in cameras like the X-T3), paired with an all-new 23mm lens.
 It's likely to cost an awful lot more than $900, though, with Fujifilm Rumors recently suggesting it could debut at $1,500 this February.

 I've been trapped in a perpetual loop of doubt for years now.
 Just before the X100F was announced I wanted to pull the trigger on the then-discounted X100T, but decided to wait.
 Now the X100F is discounted and I have the same problem again.
 If you're more decisive than me, though, you can grab the X100F on Amazon now.